divanfly/typerPROJECT/README.md

 ### Challenge 1: TextFlow Update Performance
 **Problem:** Each character input triggered complete recreation of all Text objects in the TextFlow, resulting in noticeable delays and degraded user experience.

-**Solution:** Optimized the `updateWordsDisplay()` method with conditional rendering to update only modified portions of the display.
+**Solution:** Optimized the `updisp()` method with conditional rendering to update only modified portions of the display.
 Additionally, animations were applied exclusively to the most recently typed character, significantly reducing UI thread load and improving responsiveness.

 ### Challenge 2: Keyboard Highlighting for Russian Layout
 **Problem:** Windows keyboard events return key codes corresponding to the English layout even when Russian input is active, causing incorrect key highlighting in the visual keyboard.